A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Conclusions and Future Directions

-There are many interesting opportunities for improving the methods presented in this work.
-Naturally, we would like to develop high-order extensions, which requires new methods for the particles as well as higher-order methods for the fields.
-We have already started exploring higher-order alternatives for the field solver, which seems to necessitate cleaning methods to properly enforce the gauge condition.
-These results will be presented in a subsequent paper, which aims to establish a foundation for a family of high-order PIC methods.
-Though not explored in this work, the proposed methodologies for the derivatives naturally retain the geometric capabilities of the method used for the fields.
-This will allow us to study plasmas in certain devices with more complex geometric features.
-Other algorithms targeting non-separable Hamiltonian systems should be explored and compared with the results presented in this work.
-We remark that despite the added complexity (attributed to its non-separability), the generalized momentum formulation for the particles eliminates the need to compute the time derivatives of the vector potential.
-This provides an interesting opportunity for the potential development of new asymptotic preserving PIC methods \cite{cheng2017asymptotic}.
-Lastly, it would be interesting to consider (non-split) boundary integral formulations that utilize new fast summation methods \cite{Vaughn_Wilson_GPU_BLTC_2020,WilsonVaughn_GPU_Dual_Tree_2021} developed for GPUs.
+There are many opportunities for improving the methods developed in this work.
+A natural extension of the methods presented in this paper is the development of techniques to enforce the Lorenz gauge condition.
+Other extensions include the generalization to high-order in time, which requires new methods for the particles as well as higher-order discretizations for the fields.
+The globally second-order BDF solver presented in \cite{causley2017wave-propagation} is a natural first step in this direction, although we plan to investigate higher-order wave solvers.
+Fully-implicit discretizations are also being considered.
+Though not explored in this work, the proposed methodologies for the derivatives naturally retain the geometric capabilities of the method used for the fields, which will allow us to study plasmas in devices with complex geometric features.
+We remark that the generalized momentum formulation for the particles eliminates the need to compute the time derivatives of the vector potential.
+This also provides a promising opportunity to develop asymptotic-preserving PIC methods \cite{cheng2017asymptotic}.
+The evaluation of the boundary integrals in these schemes could be performed using new fast summation methods developed for GPUs \cite{Vaughn_Wilson_GPU_BLTC_2020,WilsonVaughn_GPU_Dual_Tree_2021}.